ACTIVITIES & PROGRAM

-Each two- or four-week camper grades 5th – 11th will make his/her individual schedule upon arrival at Lonehollow by using their on-line activity selections.
+Each two or four-week camper grades 5th – 11th will make his/her individual schedule upon arrival at Lonehollow by using their online activity selections.
 If an activity wasn’t selected online, your camper may not have an option to take the class due to popularity.
-After an introduction assembly to the activities and staff in each department, campers walk through a registration process similar to how college classes were once scheduled in the pre-Internet era.
-Some campers will choose classes based on the staff member teaching it, some will choose based on a desired skill they have never tried before, and some will choose a class because it is what a friend is taking.
-Whatever the reason, we want it to be just that…each camper’s individual choice.
-Once campers attend their first classes, they have an opportunity to take part in “adds & drops” should they find the class isn’t as expected.
+After an assembly introducing campers to the activities and staff in each department, campers walk through a registration process.
+Some campers will choose classes based on the staff members teaching them, some will choose based on a desired skill they have never tried before, and some will choose a class because it is what a friend is taking.
+Whatever the reason, we want it to be just that: each camper’s individual choice.
+Once campers attend their first days of classes, they have an opportunity to change their schedules should they find a class isn’t as expected.

-Two- and four-week campers (4th grade and younger) will receive their schedule upon arrival built for them using their on-line activity preferences.
+Two and four-week campers 4th grade and younger and will receive their schedules upon arrival built for them using their online activity preferences.
 They will have plenty of time to change their schedules as well.
 We’ve found it is less confusing for our younger campers if we pre-register them ahead of time, preventing them from running to Horseback in a still-soaked swimsuit.
 By completing the online activity preference, your camper will be guaranteed a spot in their top choices.
-Otherwise, scheduling favorite classes will be challenging.

 NOTE: Some classes are fee-based.
-Those with nominal fees,such as ceramics, woodworking, and leatherworks, will be expensed through the camp store account.
-Those with a more expensive fee,such as Scuba, will be paid in advance of camp after being identified on the camper activity preference form.
+Those classes with nominal fees, such as ceramics, woodworking, and leatherworks, will be expensed through their camp store account.
+Classes with a more expensive fee, such as SCUBA, will be paid in advance of camp after being identified on the camper activity preference form.

 view full list of activities and details